LgcyNetwork/Cosmos/README.md

 Want to contribute?
 Great!

-Make a change in your file and instantaneously to see your updates!
+Make a change in your file and instantaneously see your updates!

 ## License